efallancy/support-ticket-app/api/README.md

 Running the command above will run the migration and seeding of data.

 The seeding script can be found in `./scripts/seed.ts`.

+Below is the command for performing migration and seeding the database:
+- `pnpm db:migrate` (perform DB migration)
+- `pnpm db:seed` (perform DB seeding)